rq/rq-scheduler/README.rst

 ------------------------

-As of version 0.5.2, `RQ Scheduler`_ also supports creating Cron Jobs, which you can use for repeated jobs to run periodically at fixed times, dates, or intervals, for more info check https://en.wikipedia.org/wiki/Cron.
+As of version 0.5.2, `RQ Scheduler`_ also supports creating Cron Jobs, which you can use for repeated jobs to run periodically at fixed times, dates or intervals, for more info check https://en.wikipedia.org/wiki/Cron.
 You can do this via the ``cron`` method.

 This is how you do it::

     scheduler.cron(
-        crontab_string,                # A crontab string (e.g. "0 0 * * 0")
+        cron_string,                # A cron string (e.g. "0 0 * * 0")
         func=func,                  # Function to be queued
         args=[arg1, arg2],          # Arguments passed into function when executed
         kwargs={'foo': 'bar'},      # Keyword arguments passed into function when executed queue_name=queue_name       # In which queue the job should be put in )

 -------------------------